MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Button: Dual Action
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A button to act differently on short and long press.
+A button to act differently on short and long presses.
 Go to previous song on single short press, start playlist from the beginning on press longer than 1 second.

 Note: the short press action is executed on button release since we don't not know how much longer somebody is going to press the button.
 The long press action is executed as soon as the hold time has been reached.

 .. code-block:: yaml